Michellesdreamplace/Michellesdreamplace/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me at: dreamplace@my.mail.de
+- 📫 You can reach me at: dreamplace@my.mail.de (please only in German)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: There is a solution for pretty much everything, but finding it is sometimes not easy
 - 🌈 Never give up hope